 To Learn More…

-Remember, you are enough.
+Educators, you are enough.
 And, you are worthy of being taken care of both in terms of what you do for you and what others do for you too.
 If your health and wellbeing aren’t big enough motivators to help you improve your self-care practices, then by all means do it for the sake of everybody you care about.
-You must inhale care for self in order to exhale care for others.
-Do it for them, better yet, do it for you, but either way, let’s do it!
+You must breathe in care for self in order to breathe out care for others.
+Do it for them, better yet, do it for you, but either way, please do it!

 #BuildingTraumaSensitiveSchools #SelfCare #TakeGoodCare #HabitStacking